medleyjs/medley/docs/Factory.md

 Fastify uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
 This option may be set to `true` to ignore trailing slashes in routes.
-This option applies to *all* route registrations for the resulting server instance.
+This option applies to *all* route registrations for the resulting app instance.

 + Default: `false`